The seed-to-solution method for the Einstein constraints and the asymptotic localization problem

 \paragraph{Analysis of the seed-to-solution map.}

-The associated Einstein solution $(g,h)$ then is asymptotic close to $(g_1, h_1)$ at the {\sl critical } rate of decay, in the sense that if the seed data is strongly tame, then the metric $g$ enjoys the same asymptotic behavior at infinity as the seed metric up to the harmonic rate, with $ \| g - g_1 \|_{C_{1}^{2,\alpha}(\Mbf)} + \| h - h_1 \|_{C_{2}^{2,\alpha}(\Mbf)} \lesssim \eeM$.
-In fact, our results are even stronger since we can describe the critical term in the metric, as now described.
+We now establish that the Einstein solution $(g,h)$ in Theorem~\ref{theo-prec} is asymptotically close to $(g_1, h_1)$ at the {\sl harmonic rate} of decay, in the sense that if the seed data is strongly tame, then the metric $g$ enjoys the same asymptotic behavior at infinity as the seed metric up to the harmonic rate, with $ \| g - g_1 \|_{C_{1}^{2,\alpha}(\Mbf)} + \| h - h_1 \|_{C_{2}^{2,\alpha}(\Mbf)} \lesssim \eeM$.
+In fact, our result is even stronger since we also describe the harmonic term in the metric, as now stated.